In Charlottesville, City Council members are elected to four-year terms, with elections staggered each two years.

 Official Virginia Election Results for previous elections are published by the State Board of Elections at:

 On Election Day, preliminary local turnout reports are posted on our Facebook page, Charlottesville Votes, at approximately 9:30 AM, 1:30 PM and 4:30 PM and posted to our twitter feed at CvilleVotes.

-Election results are unofficial until certified by the State Board of Elections.
-November elections are certified on the second Monday after Election Day.
+Election results for other offices are unofficial until certified by the State Board of Elections.
+November elections are normally certified by SBE on the second Monday after Election Day.